libbyshoop/database-book/_sources/09UnaryOps/01Filter.rst

 Exercises
 ~~~~~~~~~~

 Try creating the precedence charts for these queries.
-Use a drawing tool such as draw.io.
+Use a drawing tool such as diagrams.net.
+If you haven't yet, try making a copy of
+`this drawio unary operator template <https://drive.google.com/file/d/1AduoHhvr7ve4gVrcl-9nnoHR1Yne4WQH/view?usp=sharing>`_ in your browser.
+To do this, you will need to access this Google Drive file and make a copy in your own Google Drive space.
+You can use it in a free web-based drawing tool called diagrams.net.

   1. Find each achievement whose proficiency is greater than 3 and not equal to 6.
   2. Find each achievement whose skillCode is 'Z'.